Least Developed Countries

 Communities in these countries may have few savings, few alternative livelihood opportunities and no insurance, and already be close to or even below the poverty line.
 So when a climate-related disaster strikes, safety nets will be in short supply.

 Many communities in LDCs also live in particularly vulnerable areas.
 In cities, informal illegal settlements commonly occupy land on floodplains or at the foot of unstable hillsides.
 Industry or wealthier city residents do not want to occupy this land because of the risks, but poor families have no alternative if they want to reduce their commuting time and travel costs.
-This perpetuates cycles of poverty which can be hard to escape.
+This perpetuates cycles of poverty that can be hard to escape.

-Many NGOs have convening power and research capacity, which can drive change and help raise awareness nationally.
+Many NGOs have convening power and research capacity which can drive change and help raise awareness nationally.
 Some also have strong local links, which can help feed information on how best to help the poorest communities up to higher levels.

-IIED’s work to support LDCs
+How IIED works to support LDCs

-- ecbi IIED is a partner in the European Capacity Building Initiative (ecbi), which aims to overcome the limitations and obstacles to equitable UN climate change negotiations through a number of capacity and trust building activities.
+- ecbi.
+IIED is a partner in the European Capacity Building Initiative (ecbi), which aims to overcome the limitations and obstacles to equitable UN climate change negotiations through a number of capacity and trust building activities.

-- CLACC IIED coordinates a group of fellows and international experts working on adaptation to climate change for LDCs as part of the CLACC (Capacity strengthening for LDCs for Adaptation to Climate Change) programme.
+- CLACC.
+IIED coordinates a group of fellows and international experts working on adaptation to climate change for LDCs as part of the CLACC (Capacity Strengthening for LDCs for Adaptation to Climate Change) programme.

-- Training of trainers IIED works to develop training materials and create learning and exchange spaces, including delivering 'training of trainers' workshops and establishing a climate change adaptation training network in the LDCs.
+- Training of trainers.
+IIED works to develop training materials and create learning and exchange spaces, including delivering 'training of trainers' workshops and establishing a climate change adaptation training network in the LDCs.